Bringing The Outside In

 …or you can go a little more minimal and use green fabric cable (maybe choosing a bright pop of green as an accent) with a bulb holder and a vintage style filament light bulb.

-We hope that gives you some inspiration for bringing the outside in to your own home.
-Adding green into a décor can create a real calming atmosphere.
+We hope that gives you some inspiration for bringing the outside into your own home.
+Adding green into a décor can create a really calming atmosphere.
 It’s good for the soul!